The Double Hour: Reception

+Critical response

 On review aggregator website Rotten Tomatoes, the film holds 82% approval rating, based on 67 reviews with an average rating of 7.1/10.
+The website's critical consensus states: "Rich in atmosphere and cunningly told, The Double Hour is a pleasurable puzzle that will keep audiences guessing throughout".
 On Metacritic, The Double Hour holds a 72 out of a 100 rank based on 22 critics, indicating "generally favorable reviews".

 Stephen Holden of The New York Times wrote "With its extremely tight editing and breakneck pace, The Double Hour is strung through with small jolts that may or may not be leads in a circuitous pursuit of the truth".
 Natasha Senjanovic of The Hollywood Reporter had praised Giuseppe Capotondi, calling his debut feature "a smart psychological thriller" citing that "the one fatal, [and stereotypical] flaw that Slavic women in Italian television and cinema must be dark, tormented characters who hardly ever smile".

 According to Lisa Schwarzbaum of Entertainment Weekly: "Nothing in this enjoyably twisty, cool/hot, genre-grafting Italian psychological thriller by Giuseppe Capotondi is what it seems".
 Adding that "the more you try to solve the narrative puzzle, the more you may want to watch it again — or at least argue about what’s real".

 Beth Accomando of KPBS Public Media called The Double Hour "[a] sleek Euro thriller", while Peter Galvin of Australia-based SBS wrote "The Double Hour has the visceral impact of, say, mystery TV.
 Not very memorable at all, really".

 Walter Addiego of the San Francisco Chronicle praised the film also, but mentioned of one caveat: "Ultra-teasing narratives" which he also calls "gimmickry" and "a problem" with the film.

 The film also received praise from Slant Magazine's Jesse Cataldo who compared the film to The Postman Always Rings Twice, and from Boyd van Hoeij of Variety who called the film a "pic" that "showcases the acting chops and engaging screen presence of Ksenia Rappoport".